 Who is Credit Bureau Associates?

 Credit Bureau Associates, Inc. (CBA) or Credit Bureau Associates of Georgia is a debt collection agency with several locations in Georgia.
-They serve commercial, financial, healthcare, and utility clients.

 How can I remove Credit Bureau Associates from my credit report?